How to Float the Mountain Fork River in Broken Bow

 • The section through Beavers Bend State Park, and

-A section of the river winds through Beavers Bend State Park below Broken Bow Lake Dam that folks can float.
+A section of the river winds through Beavers Bend State Park below the Broken Bow Lake Dam folks can float.
 This section is flat and calm and is excellent for fishing.

-Many folks bring their canoes and kayaks to fish along this section of the river.
+Many people bring their canoes and kayaks and fish along this section of the river.

 There is a place to rent gear within the state park, too.

-Floating from Mountain Fork Park is one of the most popular ways to enjoy a float trip.
+Paddling from Mountain Fork Park is one of the most popular ways to enjoy a trip.
 This is the section most of the guiding outfitters run.

 Float Details from Mountain Fork Park